All about the Peloton bike alternative we decided to buy for our home!

 But if you want/need more than that and really want exact terms, I’m sure they are out there on the internet somewhere.
 Feel free to research away!
 There might even be some conversions that match with a Fitbit or a heart rate monitor, too.

 Speaking of classes, did you know you can use the Peloton app to stream classes even if you don’t own the Peloton bike?!
-Right now, you can get 90 days for free, but after that it’s only $12.99 a month.
-And that grants you access to all of their live cycling classes, on demand cycling classes, AND their other formats, too!
+For just $12.99 a month, you get access to all of their live cycling classes, on demand cycling classes, AND their other formats, too!
 We’re talking strength training, yoga meditation, bootcamp, and more.
 I’m such a class girl, that access to these resources is really what takes our bike from fine to GREAT.
-(My favorite teachers so far are Cody, Hannah, and Ally!)
+You can stream this on your computer/tablet or use a Fire Stick to stream it on your TV like we do!

 Since this bike has toe cages instead of clip in pedals, we only had to buy a mat for underneath it and that’s it.
-I already had 5lb weights, but if you don’t I’d recommend getting either those or 3lb weights as well.
-I’ve become a big fan of the Intervals & Arms class on the Peloton app!
+I already had 5lb weights, but if you don’t, I’d recommend getting 3lb weights if you want to take their Intervals & Arms classes!

 This was very easy for Adam and I to put together.
 That being said, it’s heavy – so if you live alone, it might be a little tough without an extra set of hands.
 I believe you can pay extra for expert assembly though!